robinmoisson/staticrypt/README.md

 ### Is it secure?

 Simple answer: your file content has been encrypted with AES-256, a popular and strong encryption algorithm.
 You can now upload it to any public place and no one will be able to read it without the password.
-So if you used a long, strong password, then yes it should be pretty secure.
+So if you used a long, strong password, then yes it should be secure.

-That being said, actual security always depends on a number of factors and on the threat model you want to protect against.
-Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be easy to do at a really fast pace: **use a long, unusual password**.
+Longer answer: actual security depends on a number of factors and on the threat model you want to protect against.
+Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be easy to do at a fast pace: **use a long, unusual password**.
 We recommend 16+ alphanum characters, [Bitwarden](https://bitwarden.com/) is a great open-source password manager if you don't have one already.

-On the technical aspects: we use AES in CBC mode (see a discussion on why this mode is appropriate for StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19)) and 600k PBKDF2-SHA256 iterations (which is the [recommended number](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) by OWASP - read a detailed report on why this number and the security model of StatiCrypt in [#159](https://github.com/robinmoisson/staticrypt/issues/159)).
+On the technical aspects: we use AES in CBC mode (see a discussion on why this mode is appropriate for StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19)) and key stretching with 600k PBKDF2-SHA256 iterations to slow down brute-force attacks (which is the [recommended number](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) by OWASP - read a detailed report on why this number and the security model of StatiCrypt in [#159](https://github.com/robinmoisson/staticrypt/issues/159)).

-**Also, disclaimer:** I am not a cryptographer - I try my best to get the implementation right, listen to feedback and be transparent but please adjust accordingly depending on your threat model.
-If you are an at-risk activist or have sensitive crypto assets to protect, you might want to use something else.
+**Transparency disclaimer:** I am not a cryptographer.
+I try my best to get the implementation right, listen to feedback and be transparent in stewarding StatiCrypt.
+But please adjust accordingly depending on your threat model: if you are an at-risk activist or have very sensitive crypto assets to protect, you might want to use something else.

 ### Can I customize the password prompt?